 Premises liability generally refers to a legal theory that holds property owners responsible for a wide range of accidents.
-It is a form of negligence that is based on a “duty of care” that property owners owe to most people who step foot on the premises.
+Like other personal injury claims, it is a form of negligence that is based on a “duty of care” that property owners owe to most people who step foot on the premises.
+A property owner that does not live up to these obligations is likely to be considered negligent and responsible for any accidents that happen as a result.
+In order to receive compensation, your premises liability lawyer has to prove not only that the owner was negligent, but also that this negligence directly caused the person to be injured.

 Property owners are generally required to keep their premises in a reasonably safe condition.
 That means clearing clutter from convenience store aisles, drying wet or slippery walking surfaces and addressing other property defects that may pose a safety hazard.
 Owners are also required to alert people to any hazards that the owner knows about or should know about through reasonable inspection.